KrishnaDOS/2025_CSC4220_CompNet_Team1/README.md

 CSC 4220 Computer Networks Team #1 Spring 2025
 Our website is made up of an Ionos domain & AWS EC2 VM.

-The Ionos domain is compnet2025.com accessable with https://www.compnet2025.com or my email us as *Groupmembername*@mail.compnet2025.com!
+The Ionos domain is compnet2025.com accessable with https://www.compnet2025.com or email us as *Groupmembername*@mail.compnet2025.com!

 The webserver is https secured and has a secured firewall to prevent access from unknown IPs to the ssh console as well as utilizing Public/Private key encryption for access.